port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/sonarqube.md

 :::

 :::note
-The current version of the Sonarqube integration does not support the `analysis` kind for clients using on-premise Sonarqube installation.
+The current version of the Sonarqube integration does not support the `analysis` kind for clients using on-premises Sonarqube installation.
 :::

 - The root key of the integration configuration is the `resources` key: